AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 At **any point** up to and including the drop date, you can decide to keep the habit.
 If you do, simply cross off the drop date, and don't copy it over the next day.

+## System Summary
+The rules may seem complicated, but they're easy to internalize and to follow in practice.
+The core of it simply involves copying the previous day's card with some minor changes.

+{{% hltext %}}It shouldn't take you more than a minute a day to get started.{{% /hltext %}}

+If you're someone who's hopped from system to system, give it a try.<br>
+It's flexible, so you can always change your mind later :).